- Grades 6-12

 Students from 11 to 18 years old may submit work in the categories of art, creative writing, poetry and spoken word, film, interactive media and multimedia, or music and dance, accompanied by a reflection.
 The deadline is June 13.

-20. EngineerGirl Annual Essay Contest
+20. EngineerGirl Annual Writing Contest

 Each year, EngineerGirl sponsors an essay contest with topics centered on the impact of engineering on the world, and students can win up to $500 in prize money.
 This contest is a nice bridge between ELA and STEM and great for teachers interested in incorporating an interdisciplinary project into their curriculum.
 The new contest asks for pieces describing the life cycle of an everyday object.
 Check out these tips for integrating the content into your classroom .